Geisinger Lewistown Hospital Pharmacy Residency

-The Geisinger Lewistown Hospital (GLH) Pharmacy Residency is a candidate program for accreditation by the American Society of Health System Pharmacy (ASHP).
-This program welcomed its first PGY1 residents in the 2020-2021 academic year and is recruiting for new PGY1 residents for the 2022-2023 academic year.
+The Geisinger Lewistown Hospital PGY1 Residency is accredited by the American Society of Health System Pharmacy (ASHP).
+Our program welcomed its first PGY1 residents in the 2020–2021 academic year and we are recruiting new PGY1 residents for the 2024–2025 academic year.

-GLH is a 133-bed rural hospital situated in Mifflin County, servicing over 80,000 patients in central Pennsylvania.
-In 2021, GLH was named as one of the nation’s top 100 rural and community hospitals by the Chartis Group.
+Geisinger Lewistown Hospital is a 133-bed rural hospital in Mifflin County, serving more than 80,000 patients in central Pennsylvania.
+Since 2021, it has been consistently named one of the nation’s top 100 rural and community hospitals by the Chartis Group.
+And in 2021, Geisinger Lewistown Hospital earned a 5-Star rating from the Centers for Medicare and Medicaid Services.

-As part of the Geisinger family, our residents collaborate both with providers available on-site as well as those available through the larger Geisinger system.
-Our clinical pharmacists practice at the top of their license to contribute in acute care, ambulatory care, specialty pharmacy and research.
-Each individual resident’s curriculum is customized to facilitate achievement of their personal and professional goals.
+When you’re a resident, you’re part of the Geisinger family.
+That means you’ll collaborate with providers on site and throughout the Geisinger system.
+As a clinical pharmacist, you will practice at the top of your license to contribute in acute care, ambulatory care, specialty pharmacy and research.
+Your curriculum is customized to help you with personal and professional goals.

 Pharmacy students from the following schools complete experiential education rotations at Geisinger hospitals and clinics as part of their core hospital pharmacy, clinical pharmacy and ambulatory care rotations.
-The PGY1 residents have the opportunity to participate in a layered learning model with these students.
+These PGY1 residents can participate in a layered learning model with these students.

 - Duquesne University Mylan College of Pharmacy